solislemuslab/solislemuslab.github.io/pages/research.md

 Our work is not purely methodological.
 Among our current collaborations, we can highlight:
 - studying the ancestral protein sequences of _Potyvirus_ and _Picornavirus_
-- reconstructing phylogenetic trees and networks and comparative methods to study the evolution of traits related to climate resistance on grapes and carrots
+- reconstructing phylogenetic trees and networks of grapes and carrots and studying the evolution of traits related to climate resistance via comparative methods
-- reconstructing phylogenetic trees and networks and comparative methods to study the evolution of vesicular shapes on _Escovopsis_
+- reconstructing phylogenetic trees and networks of _Escovopsis_ and studying the evolution of vesicular shapes via comparative methods

-We do not live in a statistical bubble!
-We always welcome new collaborations that can help our research to be relevant and applied to real-life data.

 #### <a name="genomics"></a>Statistical genomics